uchen-ml/uchenml.tech/src/content/post/cpp-stack.md

 author: Eugene Ostroukhov
 authorLink: https://www.linkedin.com/in/eostroukhov/
 title: Open Source C++ Stack
 excerpt: C++ is a beautiful and powerful language, but it does have its sharp edges.
-This article details open-source projects that help writing great C++ code and have some fun along the way.
+This article details open-source projects that help writing and maintaining projects in this language.
 category: Engineering
 tags:
   - c++